nchun003/gitlearn/docs/checksyscalls.md

 This should be an incentive to practice error checking!

 The `checksyscalls.sh` script only takes in `.c/.cpp` files as its arguments.
 If you pass in a directory, the script will recursively call itself for each file inside that directory.
+This brings the risk of running this script on non-`.c/.cpp` files.